kerolloz/03-CS-Second-Term/Computer-Architecture.md

 ![Instruction Cycle](./pics/ca/6.png)

+For example, to do the add instruction:

 Fetch
 : get the instruction from memory into the processor.

 Decode
 : internally decode what it has to do.

 Execute
 : take the values from the registers, actually add them together.

 Store
-: store the result back into another register.
+: store the result back into another register.(_retiring_ the instruction)

 ### Classes of instructions